Seinabo Sey at Notting Hill Arts Club

 The set may be short and sweet – just under 40 minutes – but this doesn’t affect the quality of the performance.
 Despite playing in an over-crowded, boiling hot, tiny venue the band show that they can dig in and give a stunning performance.
 Seinabo’s talent will only improve, and to see the band play in a larger, sold-out venue has to surely be an inevitability.

-For further information about Seinabo Sey and future events visit here.
+For further information and future events visit Seinabo Sey’s website here.

 Watch the video for Hard Time here: